-Potatoes—apples of the earth, or pommes de terre, as they say in France—were the low-fat power foods of the fitness-crazed 1980’s.
+Potatoes are considered “apples of the earth”, or pommes de terre, as they say in France.
+Potatoes were also the low-fat power foods of the fitness-crazed 1980’s.
 But since then they have come under much scrutiny by fitness, health, and weight loss experts.
 Like leg warmers, potatoes have become very unfashionable among the health fad enthusiasts.

-Time and again we hear diet gurus tell us to eliminate empty-calorie white foods including white bread, white rice, white sugar….and potatoes.
-Thanks to the low-carb craze most people automatically assume potatoes are empty-calorie starches and so they don’t even question why they get lumped in with all of the other junky white foods.
-But is this fair?
-Are potatoes fattening?
-Are potatoes healthy?
-Let’s dig a little into the history of the potato…
+Time and again we hear diet gurus tell us to eliminate empty-calorie.
+Such as white foods including white bread, white rice, white sugar….and potatoes.
+Thanks to the low-carb craze most people automatically assume potatoes are empty-calorie starches.

 Potatoes are a Staple Food